 Packaging designer, Percept, respected the client’s requirements for the illustration of the girl to be retained.
 However, we ensured it was simplified, made smaller and knocked back in a monotone silver foil treatment.
 The reason for this was to elevate the beer packaging design to a more premium positioning in terms of branding, than what it was previously.

 Subtle banners and ribbon devices have also been used to compartmentalise the information.
-At the same time they also add to the premium feel of the packaging redesign.
+At the same time they also add to the premium feel of the packaging design.
 The colour palette was also stripped back.
 The gold was changed as we felt the yellow gold felt a little tacky for a premium beer brand.

-More importantly, from a retail point of view, our client tells us that this beer brand has seen a spike in sales since the packaging redesign to the more premium brand positioning.
+More importantly, from a retail point of view, our client tells us that this beer brand has seen a spike in sales since the packaging design to the more premium brand positioning.
 If you’d like to check it out, they’re available at Liquorstax outlets throughout Australia.

 In the time since the launch, packaging designer, Percept, in Sydney, have also achieved international recognition as a Top Beer Logo Design Company on the packaging design industry-leading website DesignRush.